wheynelau/text-dedup-rs/README.md

 The original algorithrm is from [here](https://github.com/ChenghaoMou/text-dedup) and I just ported it to Rust.
 It uses a minhash LSH algorithm to find similar documents.

-## Learning points

-I intend to write a gist for the additional issues for learning purposes.

-- flamegraph: Learnt quite a bit about flamegraph when my initial runs were slower than python.
-Oof
-- Concepts I never knew existed in python: Integer overflow, bytes encoding and decoding, memory reallocation, etc.
-- Writing tests for rust code

 ## How to run

 ```bash